-To configure the JavaTest harness to run the Jakarta EE 9.1 Platform TCK tests, complete the following steps.
+To configure the JavaTest harness to run the Jakarta EE 10 Platform TCK tests, complete the following steps.
 Note that you only need to complete these steps the first time you start the JavaTest harness.
-After you complete these steps, you can either run all or a subset of the tests, as described in Chapter 7, "Executing Tests".
+After you complete these steps, you can either run all or a subset of the tests, as described in link:using.html#GBFWO[Chapter 7, "Executing Tests"].